alza-bitz/bank-api-demo/.github/instructions/solution_design.instructions.md

 - Unit tests will mock the application layer functions.

 # System layer
-- System layer will include functions for starting and stopping the system including all dependencies.
+- The system layer will include functions for starting and stopping the system including all dependencies.
-- System layer will include a main function to start the system.
+- The system layer will include a main function to start the system.
-- System layer will include a shutdown hook to stop the system.
+- The system layer will include a shutdown hook to stop the system.
+- The configured system should use the JdbcAccountRepository with a Hikari connection pool.
+The pool should be closed when the system is stopped.